scrollytelling/pageflow-oembed/README.md

 Note that the URL you use must look exactly like the ones above.

 More providers will follow.

+### Just use JavaScript

+jQuery is not used at all.
+This plugin contains two polyfills to get IE on board.
+And if you are using an ancient browser, well, that's your choice.

+### Heads up: social scripts will be included in the page

+To create the best versions of embedded content, we usually include the JavaScript SDK a provider has created.
+For example, Twitter.
+The widget sans JS is hardly usable, and certainly won't open the Twitter app on your phone.
+If you hate the thought of being tracked on the interwebs, well, I hear what you're saying but we gotta be pragmatic.
+Should I make using the SDKs configurable?

 ## Scrollytelling.
 What's that now?